helpyio/helpy/README.md

 Helpy: A Modern Helpdesk Alternative
 ====================================

 Helpy is a modern, "mobile first" helpdesk solution written in Ruby on Rails 4.2 and released under the MIT license.
+The goal of Helpy is to provide an open source alternative to commercial helpdesk solutions like Zendesk or desk.com

 ![](http://helpy.io/images/group.png)